kylecorry31/kylecorry31.github.io/_recipes/black-bean-burger.md

 ## Directions

-1. Using a food processor (or potato masher), turn black beans into a thick paste
+1. Using a food processor or potato masher, turn black beans into a thick paste
 2. Add seasoning to the black bean paste to your taste
 3. Combine the black beans with bread crumbs and egg
 4. Heat a skillet with some oil over medium-high heat